Kid Dracula (NES)

 As with most games Konami published since 1990, this game features a copy-protection routine.
 It checks for the presence and integrity of the CHR bank containing the copyright and "KONAMI" tiles, the packed tilemap containing the string "© KONAMI 1990", the first byte of the JMP opcode that calls the routine that displays the copyright information on the screen, and the first byte of the JSR opcode that calls the protection routine itself.

 If any test fails, the game removes all non-player sprites starting from Level 2.
-This renders Level 2 itself impassable, due to the removal of several rotating sprite platforms.
+This renders Level 2 itself impossible to complete, due to the removal of several rotating sprite platforms.

 At the title screen, entering the Konami Code (Up, Up, Down, Down, Left, Right, Left, Right, B, A) will give a tone for correct code entry.
 Pressing Start, however, gives you nothing more than a mocking message.

 The program code may have been intended to have more than one cheat code at once, but there is only one entry left in the pointer table for the cheats.
-However, some coding for at least one more additional cheat flag exists in the game.
-Game Genie code PAVLSYAA will replace the easter cheat effect with this unused cheat, which will grant 50 extra lives at the start of a new game, much more in line with standard Konami Code effects.
+However, some coding for at least one more additional cheat flag exists in the game: Game Genie code PAVLSYAA will replace the hidden message cheat effect with this unused cheat, which will grant 50 extra lives at the start of a new game, much more in line with standard Konami Code effects.